Chlorine: Organochlorine compounds

-Occurrence and production
+Occurrence

 Chlorine is too reactive to occur as the free element in nature but is very abundant in the form of its chloride salts.
-It is the twenty-first most abundant element in Earth's crust and makes up 126 parts per million of it, through the large deposits of chloride minerals, especially sodium chloride, that have been evaporated from water bodies.
+It is the 20th most abundant element in Earth's crust and makes up 126 parts per million of it, through the large deposits of chloride minerals, especially sodium chloride, that have been evaporated from water bodies.
 All of these pale in comparison to the reserves of chloride ions in seawater: smaller amounts at higher concentrations occur in some inland seas and underground brine wells, such as the Great Salt Lake in Utah and the Dead Sea in Israel.

 Small batches of chlorine gas are prepared in the laboratory by combining hydrochloric acid and manganese dioxide, but the need rarely arises due to its ready availability.
 In industry, elemental chlorine is usually produced by the electrolysis of sodium chloride dissolved in water.
-This method, the chloralkali process industrialized in 1892, now provides most industrial chlorine gas.
+This method, the chloralkali process industrialised in 1892, now provides most industrial chlorine gas.
 Along with chlorine, the method yields hydrogen gas and sodium hydroxide, which is the most valuable product.
 The process proceeds according to the following chemical equation: